 If you have existing waterwise garden beds, is there anything you want to improve upon from last season?
 Think back to your garden last season, and whether or not you noticed gaps that you want to fill, colors you’d like to add or change around, or plants you want to divide and transplant to a new area.
 If you’re looking to fill gaps in your garden, our Greatest Hits garden could be a great option depending on the colors already in your landscape.
 In general, our garden store can be a great place to look to get design inspiration!

 3. Are you looking to start a new xeriscape project?

 If so, congrats!
 The thing to figure out is where you want to plant a new xeric garden.
 You can either fill in an existing garden bed (involves less prep work and is a great way to get started), or remove water thirsty grass and replace it with waterwise plants (an awesome way to save up to 60% on your water usage).

 3. If you want to replace a portion of your grass with a new xeric garden, how will you do so?

-For a full list of lawn removal techniques, take a look at Lawn Removal 101, (we’ll go more into some of these methods in articles to come).
+For a full list of lawn removal techniques, take a look at Lawn Removal 101.
 If you haven’t removed your grass yet but have a spot in mind, it’s not too late!
 Using a sod cutter makes the process doable in an afternoon.
 Better yet, try getting in touch with neighbors to gauge interest in sharing a sod cutter rental and splitting the cost.
 Save money, make new neighborhood connections, increase water savings in your community, AND create larger swaths of habitat for pollinators.
 Take a look at our Before & After Photo Gallery of Lawn Removal Projects for some examples of awesome projects!